- 1 Week trek

 Do we get snow in winter Sandakphu trek?

 Well, Sandakphu trek is NOT really a snow trek.
 Darjeeling/Sikkim region has a higher snowline comparing to its western Himalayan counterpart.
 The area receives lesser amount of yearly snowfall than usual snow treks in Uttarakhand or Himachal Pradesh.
-Snowfall normally starts in January and can occur as late as mid of March.
+Snowfall normally starts in January and can occur as late as end of March.
+As a matter of fact trekkers witnessed fresh snow for last couple of year during early spring, when clouds start to get in to the atmosphere.
 You will get some snow on patches or inside jungle where sunlight doesn’t fall directly.
 But if you are lucky, then this is how it may look like 🙂

 Accommodations during Sandakphu trek: